Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 - Auto-discovery of sensors on startup

-- Mixed usage of sensor types
+- Mixed usage of sensor types:

-- Kernel supported 1-Wire temperature sensor types:
   - DS18B20     ±0.5°C accuracy from -10°C to +85°C
   - DS18S20     ±0.5°C accuracy from -10°C to +85°C (obsolete)
   - DS1822      ±2.0°C accuracy from -10°C to +85°C